Morris County Landmarks

 At the time of this conceptualized plan, there were about 50 dwellings in the surrounding area, mostly farmhouses, along with various gristmills, sawmills and distilleries.
 But there was no "downtown" as had developed in nearby Chester, Dover, or Succasunna.
 This was a rural area, where neighbors were miles apart, roadways barely passable, and self-sufficiency a requirement.

 The potential for prolific and profitable mines within Ironia did exist.
-In 1828 the first mining operations began in the Comb's Hollow section, and over the next 60 years about 12 mines were worked.
+In 1828 the first mining operations began in the Comb's Hollow section, and over the next sixty years about twelve mines were worked.
 None of the mines, however, proved productive enough to warrant railroad extensions, and families, rather than mining companies, operated most of them.

 Daniel Budd and Nathaniel Cooper were two prominent Chester citizens who lobbied for the railroads to come to Chester and connect to the mines further north.
 The line was opened in 1869, passing along the Black River and through the land upon which Ironia would be developed.
 Budd joined forces with the Canfields, owners of the Dickerson Mine, and several others to embark upon a three-tiered project to create an industrial town out of this area of wilderness and scattered farmland.
 The Ironia Iron Company was to develop future railroads needed to access area mines.
 The Ironia Car and Transportation Company was to manufacture train engines and cars.
 And the cornerstone of the project, the Ironia Land and Improvement Company, acquired rights to purchase up to 1,000 acres of land in the vicinity of the railroad for the development of a planned community based around the iron industry.
 A grid of grand paper streets, only a few of which were ultimately constructed, described 50X150 lots which were to be sold along the streets nearest the railroad tracks.
 And four furnaces, along with the already existing Thorpe's sawmill, were to harness the waterpower from Bryant's Pond to provide the needed materials for the Car and Transportation Company and the Iron Company.